RealHard23/VTEC_Dynamic/README.md

 Support xiaomi

-It improves smoothness and eliminates some limitations.
-But in exchange for increased energy and heat consumption.
+It improves smoothness and removes some constraints to some extent, but at the cost of increased power consumption and heat (it doesn't remove the thermal threshold, and when it reaches a certain point, the efficiency decreases accordingly).

 Tested on POCO F6 it works fine.
 If it is another brand  You must experiment at your own risk.